Jesuit Missions amongst the Huron: Decline of the Wendat

-War with the Iroquois
+War with the Haudenosaunee

 Native warfare became deadlier in the 17th century due to the use of firearms and increasing pressures stemming from epidemics and European trade.
-However, the ability to kill more efficiently may not have been the foremost reason why the Iroquois wiped out the Huron.
-For reasons unclear, the Iroquois shifted their military focus from capturing prisoners to destroying the entire Huron people.
-Yet, there was some disagreement within the Iroquois, with one faction wanting to bargain for peace with the French, the other faction wanting war.
-When the warmongering faction won out, fighting between the Iroquois and its Huron enemy increased.
+However, the ability to kill more efficiently may not have been the foremost reason why the Haudenosaunee wiped out the Wendat.
+For reasons unclear, the Haudenosaunee shifted their military focus from capturing prisoners to destroying the entire Wendat people.
+Yet, there was some disagreement within the Haudenosaunee, with one faction wanting to bargain for peace with the French, the other faction wanting war.
+When the warmongering faction won out, fighting between the Haudenosaunee and its Wendat enemy increased.

-Such a change in overall strategy brought about changes to Iroquois tactics: "The traditional siege of a Huron village aimed at challenging its defenders to come out and fight gave way to surprise attacks at dawn, followed by pillaging, burning, and long trains of captives carrying away booty."
+Such a change in overall strategy brought about changes to Haudenosaunee tactics: "The traditional siege of a Wendat village aimed at challenging its defenders to come out and fight gave way to surprise attacks at dawn, followed by pillaging, burning, and long trains of captives carrying away booty."
 Moreover, native attacks in the past had been quick, with the raiding party retreating after it had inflicted the intended damage.
-In the late 1640s, however, Iroquois tactics changed, as they relentlessly hunted down those who had fled during and after battles.
+In the late 1640s, however, Haudenosaunee tactics changed, as they relentlessly hunted down those who had fled during and after battles.

-In 1645, the Huron mission town of St Joseph was attacked.
-But for the following two years, violence between the Huron and Iroquois was minimal, for there was a peace agreement between the Iroquois and the French and their native allies.
-The unstable peace came to an end in the summer of 1647 when a diplomatic mission headed by Jesuit Father Isaac Jogues and Jean de Lalande to Mohawk territory (one of the five Iroquois nations) was accused of treachery and evil magic.
+In 1645, the Wendat mission town of St Joseph was attacked.
+But for the following two years, violence between the Wendat and Haudenosaunee was minimal, for there was a peace agreement between the Haudenosaunee and the French and their native allies.
+The unstable peace came to an end in the summer of 1647 when a diplomatic mission headed by Jesuit Father Isaac Jogues and Jean de Lalande to Mohawk territory (one of the five Haudenosaunee nations) was accused of treachery and evil magic.
 Jogues and La Lande were stripped and beaten when they arrived and were killed the next day.
-Some of the Huron who had accompanied Jogues were able to return to Trois-Rivières and informed the French of what had occurred.
+Some of the Wendat who had accompanied Jogues were able to return to Trois-Rivières and informed the French of what had occurred.

-Between 1648-1649, Huron settlements with a Jesuit presence, such as the towns of St. Joseph under Father Antoine Daniel, the villages of St. Ignace and St. Louis, as well as the French fort of Ste.
-Marie, were subject to repeated attacks by the Iroquois.
-The Iroquois killed indiscriminately, laying a final blow on the already fragile Huron population.
+Between 1648-1649, Wendat settlements with a Jesuit presence, such as the towns of St. Joseph under Father Antoine Daniel, the villages of St. Ignace and St. Louis, as well as the French fort of Ste.
+Marie, were subject to repeated attacks by the Haudenosaunee.
+The Haudenosaunee killed indiscriminately, laying a final blow on the already fragile Wendat population.
 Those who were not killed dispersed: women and children were often adopted into new societies and cultures, for example.
-By the end of 1649, however, the Huron as a recognizable people, with political, cultural, religious, or even a geographical identity ceased to exist.
+By the end of 1649, however, the Wendat as a recognizable people, with political, cultural, religious, or even a geographical identity ceased to exist.
 Jesuits were among those captured, tortured, and killed in these attacks; from the missionary perspective, individuals such as Jean de Brébeuf died as martyrs.